KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.md

 Because the Komodo ecosystem and the KMD main chain are designed to avoid competing directly with the Bitcoin hash rate, KMD also features a different kind of block reward.

-Users automatically receive a 5.1% APR reward (given in KMD) for holding +10KMD in any address on the KMD main chain.
+Users automatically receive a monthly 5.1% Reward (given in KMD) for holding +10KMD in any address on the KMD main chain.

 This reward derives from the funds that would otherwise be granted to a miner on a competitive Proof-of-Work based blockchain.